rafasgj/fpi-project-old/docs/ROADMAP.md

 application database, so there must be a migration tool/command that will update the database when needed (i.e. opening an old database).

+fpi catalog --upgrade

+> Upgrades a catalog to the current revision.

 ### Set asset atttributes

 fpi label catalog_path <br/>